hennypurwadi/twitter_Topic_analysis/README.md

 A. Collect Twitter's data:

-   There are 2 ways to collect data from Twitter:
+    1.There are 2 ways to collect data from Twitter:

     1.1.
       Without Twitter Developer Account API: with snscrape